internet2000/eleventy-preview-server/README.md

 This will set the environment variable `DRAFT` to `true` for the template rendering and remove the `DRAFT` part from the permalink, so that the template can be rendered correctly.

+In case you need to add `/` in the value, you can encodeURIComponent the value, it will be decoded

 ### Auto-discovery mode

 A website can be previewd in auto-discovery mode by adding the `.auto` prefix to the URL.
 This will automatically find the template for the URL: